SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

     }
 }
 ```
-The one millisecond delay is important to avoid infinite loops in our pipeline and that is the joining window for the any input type to our counter model, and the joining window for our identity model, which we will define in our pipeline.
+The one-millisecond delay is important to avoid infinite loops in our pipeline and that is the joining window for any input type to our counter model, and the joining window for our identity model, which we will define in our pipeline.

 Similarly, for the identity output model, we will use the same `model-settings.json` file, but we will not add any delay: